aqlaboratory/openfold/docs/source/OpenFold_Training_Setup.md

     --alignment_db_index alignment_data/alignment_dbs/alignment_db.index
 ```

 Next, we need to generate a cluster file at 40% sequence identity, which will contain all chains in a particular cluster on the same line.
 You'll need [MMSeqs2](https://github.com/soedinglab/MMseqs2?tab=readme-ov-file#installation) for this as well, which can be set up either in a conda environment or as a binary.
-(JENNIFER: do we want to add that as a dependency?)

 ```bash
 python $OF_DIR/scripts/fasta_to_clusterfile.py \